containernet/containernet/README.md

 ### Use Docker containers as hosts inside your Mininet topologies.
 Interact with the containers through Mininet's CLI.

 This fork of Mininet allows to use Docker containers as Mininet hosts.
 This enables interesting functionalities to built networking/cloud testbeds.
-The integration is done subclassing the original Host class.
+The integration is done by subclassing the original Host class.

+Based on: Mininet 2.2.1

 * WIP!
 Not fully functional yet.
-* Contributions welcome :)
+* Contributions welcome :-)

-Based on: Mininet 2.2.1

 ### Features